Atiu Transport Guide: 10 Ways to Get to (& Around) Atiu© CookIslandsPocketGuide.com

 1. Atiu by Domestic Flight – How to Get to Atiu

-The cost of flights to Atiu are updated in Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.
+The cost of flights to Atiu is updated in Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.

 2. Car Rental – How to Get Around Atiu

-We also recommend that you become familiar with the local road rules, which we outline in How to Drive in the Cook Islands + 10 Road Rules You Need to Know.
+We also recommend that you become familiar with the local road rules, which are outlined in How to Drive in the Cook Islands + 10 Road Rules You Need to Know.

 3. Scooter Rental – How to Get Around Atiu

 A local scooter license is required to legally drive a scooter around Atiu, which you can pick up from the Police Station.
-It is a much easier and cheaper process to do than on Rarotonga (but your license here will be valid on Rarotonga – winner!)
+It is a much easier and cheaper process than on Rarotonga (but your license here will be valid on Rarotonga – a win!)

 4. Bicycle Rental – How to Get Around Atiu